-Total internal marks 40; Mark distribution: Three internal tests to be conducted for 30 marks, out of which best two to be taken, and for another 10 marks to be given for Assignment and Seminar.
+Total internal marks 40; Mark distribution: Minimum of two internal tests to be conducted for 30 marks and for another 10 marks to be given for Assignment and Seminar.

-Internal assessment test question paper pattern
+8. Internal assessment test question paper pattern

 Time duration : 2 Hours Maximum Marks: 30